Stacey Pierson, SOAS

 Ya Ping Wang, University of Glasgow

 Keynote title: ‘China’s Urban Transformation: A Confucianism Perspective’

 Professor Ya Ping Wang is Chair in Global City Futures at University of Glasgow and a Fellow of Academy of Social Sciences (FAcSS).
 He is also Director for the newly established GCRF Centre for Sustainable, Healthy and Learning Cities and Neighbourhoods.
 Ya Ping was Head of Subject for Urban Studies from 2013 to 2015.
 Before moving to Glasgow, he was Professor in Urban Studies at Heriot-Watt University.

 Ya Ping’s research focusses on housing, urban development and rural to urban migration in China which has been supported by several prestigious research bodies including ESRC, DFID, British Academy, British Council, Leverhulme Trust, Lincoln Institute of Land Policy and the Natural Science Foundation of China (NSFC).
-He is the author of Urban Poverty, Housing and Social Change in China published by Routledge in 2004 and alongside his colleagues co-authored Planning and Housing in the Rapidly Urbanising World also published by Routledge in 2007, and Housing Policy and Practice in China by Macmillan in 1999.
+He is the author of Urban Poverty, Housing and Social Change in China published by Routledge in 2004 and, alongside his colleagues, he co-authored Planning and Housing in the Rapidly Urbanising World (Routledge, 2007), as well as Housing Policy and Practice in China (Macmillan, 1999).